Arab Bank chairman testifies in U.S. court, denies funding Hamas

-NEW YORK (Reuters) - Arab Bank Plc’s chairman told reporters on Monday his bank was “clean” and had not provided funding to Hamas, speaking after his first day as a defense witness in the long-awaited civil terrorism-financing trial.
+NEW YORK, Sept 8 (Reuters) - Arab Bank Plc’s chairman told reporters on Monday his bank was “clean” and had not provided funding to Hamas, speaking after his first day as a defense witness in the long-awaited civil terrorism-financing trial.

 A lawsuit, first filed 10 years ago, accuses the Jordan-based bank of knowingly maintaining accounts for operatives of the militant Islamist group and financing millions in payments for the families of suicide bombers and those imprisoned or injured during the Palestinian uprising that began in 2000.